noirXnyx/noirXnyx.github.io/_projects/3_project.md

 {% endraw %}

-<br><span style='color: black; font-weight: bold;'>Thank you for reading this far!
+<br><span style='font-weight: bold;'>Thank you for reading this far!
 Have corrections, suggestions or feedback?
 Send me an email — I’d love to hear your thoughts! </span><br>